Want to break up with plastic but don’t know where to start?

 31. If you choose to filter your water, try naked charcoal.
 Unlike Brita filters, these hunks of charcoal have no packaging around them.
 Simply plop the charcoal into a pitcher or jug and fill with tap water.
 The charcoal will absorb chlorine, lead, mercury, cadmium and copper from the water water, while imparting calcium, potassium, magnesium and phosphates.
 Life Without Plastic carries these.

 32. Ditch the plastic wrap.
 Want to cover a bowl of leftovers?
 Put a plate over it or cover it with a beeswax wrap, rather than a sheet of plastic wrap.
-You can make beeswax wraps (I have yet to try this) or buy them.
+You can make beeswax wraps or buy them.
 I have some Abeego Wraps I really like.
 When they finally wear out (they last a long time), you can compost them.

 33. Ditch the plastic baggies.
 You have several alternatives, such as metal LunchBots and metal tiffins.
-Life Without Plastic also sells cloth sandwich bags.
-These look like they would be fairly simple to sew.
+One of these days I hope to sew some cloth sandwich bags, or better yet, make some out of kombucha SCOBY leather.

-35. Wash dishes with cellulose popup sponges.
+35. If you wash dishes with sponges, opt for natural sponges.
 When plastic sponges begin to fall apart, little bits of them go down the drain.
-I use cellulose sponges that I buy loose at Rainbow Grocery in San Francisco.
-When they break down, I compost them.
+I use cellulose sponges that I buy loose at Rainbow Grocery in San Francisco, or I wash my dishes with cloths I knit using natural fibers.
+Both options can go into the compost after they deteriorate.
+Natural loofahs are wonderful and compostable.

 In the Bathroom